Timelines for decarbonisation of our science and technology buildings are accelerating alongside the transformation of energy supply.

 For laboratories in many cases, it makes more sense to repurpose and recommission an existing facility rather than build new.

 Online community of International Institute for Sustainable Laboratories (I2SL)

 Talk To An Expert

-If you are considering safer and more sustainable labs, we would be very happy to discuss your project requirements.
+If you want safe, comfortable and sustainable lab operation, we would be very happy to discuss your project requirements.